-Some functions of a systems administrator may overlap with the company’s network administrator, depending on the size of the company.
-While a network administrator’s primary focus is the company’s servers and network, a systems administrator primarily focuses on other working parts of the IT system, including the computers themselves and software.
+Some functions of a systems administrator may overlap with the organization’s network administrator, depending on the size of the organization.
+While a network administrator’s primary focus is the organization’s servers and network, a systems administrator primarily focuses on other working parts of the IT system, including the computers themselves and software.

 How to Become a Systems Administrator

 Most employers look for systems administrator with a bachelor’s degree in a related field, such as computer and information technology.
 Employers usually require three to five years of experience for systems administration positions.